 It’s time to start living the life you’ve imagined.

 I’m so excited to share this recipe for Tlayudas with you because I know you are going to love them!
-Thayludas (pronounced tley-oo-dah ) originate from the Oaxacan region of Mexico are are like Mexican style pizza, with a crispy tortilla as the base, creamy black beans and the “sauce”, then topped with Mexican cheese and chorizo, avocado, tomatoes and cilantro.
-This version is healthier and lighter, yet full of flavor with great texture — and deliciously addicting!
-Keep them vegan ( my favorite) or add chicken carnitas, or turkey chorizo – so versatile!
+Thayludas (pronounced tley-oo-dah ) originate from the Oaxacan region of Mexico are are like Mexican style pizza, with a crispy tortilla as the base, creamy black beans as the “sauce”, then topped with Mexican string cheese and chorizo, avocado, tomatoes and cilantro.

 The secret is the super crispy tortilla (simply toasted in the oven) that gets lathered up with silky refried beans.
 To keep these lean, I’ve topped them with a mound of flavorful Mexican Cabbage Slaw along with cucumbers, carrots, radishes, onion and cilantro.
 The recipe is adaptable- meaning you can add chicken, chorizo or cheese to some, while keeping others vegan for mixed households.